 - Create the Implementation Plan

-By now, the enterprise has identified their value streams and established an implementation plan.
-It will also have loosely defined the first Agile Release Train (ART).
+The enterprise has now identified its value streams and established an implementation plan.
+It will also have loosely defined the first ART.
 This is a pivotal moment, as plans are now moving toward implementation.
-From a change-management perspective, the first ART is very important with potentially far-reaching implications.
+From a change-management perspective, launching the first ART is a critical activity with potentially far-reaching implications.
 This will be the first material change to the way of working and will generate the initial short-term wins that help the enterprise build momentum.
-This article describes the activities necessary to Prepare for ART Launch.
+This article describes the activities necessary to prepare for the ART launch.

 Now is the time to execute the activities necessary for a successful ART launch.
-As we described in Train Lean-Agile Change Agents and the companion SPC article, SAFe Program Consultants (SPCs) often lead the implementation of the initial Agile Release Trains, supported by SAFe-trained ART stakeholders and members of the Lean-Agile Center of Excellence (LACE).
+SPCs often lead the implementation of the initial ARTs, supported by SAFe-trained ART stakeholders and members of the Lean-Agile Center of Excellence (LACE).

-No matter who leads, the larger activities in preparing the launch include:
+No matter who leads, the more significant activities in preparing for the launch include the following:

 - Define the ART

-- Set the launch date and cadence for the program calendar
+- Set the ART launch date and cadence calendar

 - Train ART leaders and stakeholders